casper-hansen/AutoAWQ/docs/examples.md

 print(f'Model is quantized and saved at "{quant_path}"')
 ```

-#### Long-context and thousands of calibration samples
+#### Long-context: Optimizing quantization

 For this example, we will use HuggingFaceTB/cosmopedia-100k as it's a high-quality dataset and
 we can filter directly on the number of tokens.
 We will use Qwen2 7B, one of the newer supported
 models in AutoAWQ which is high-performing.

-NOTE: Please make sure to properly adjust `n_parallel_calib_samples` to avoid OOM.
-If your sequence
-length is long and you have many samples, it's very important to tune this parameter to avoid OOM.
+The following example ran smoothly on a machine with
+an RTX 4090 24 GB VRAM with 107 GB system RAM.

+NOTE: Adjusting `n_parallel_calib_samples`, `max_calib_samples`, and `max_calib_seq_len` will help
+avoid OOM when customizing your dataset.

+- The AWQ algorithm is incredibly sample efficient, so `max_calib_samples` of 128-256 should be
+sufficient to quantize a model.
+A higher number of samples may not be possible without significant
+memory available or without further optimizing AWQ with a PR for disk offload.
+- When `n_parallel_calib_samples` is set to an integer, we offload to system RAM to save GPU VRAM.
+This may cause OOM on your system if you have little memory available; we are looking to optimize
+this further in future versions.

 ```python
 from datasets import load_dataset